trevormorgan/git-katas/merge-conflict/README.md

 ## The task

-In this kata git cannot figure out how to merge the content added on `merge-conflict-branch1` with the content on `master`.
+In this kata git cannot figure out how to merge the content added on `merge-conflict-branch1` with the content on `main`.

-Both changes need to be in master when you're done.
+Both changes need to be in main when you're done.

-1. Use `git merge` to bring the changes from `merge-conflict-branch1` on to `master`.
+1. Use `git merge` to bring the changes from `merge-conflict-branch1` on to `main`.
 2. What does `git status` now report.
 3. Fix the conflict with your favorite editor.
 4. Follow the instructions in `git status` to complete the merge.